ducdiep79/CasperLabs/docs/DEVNET.md

         propose
 ```

 ##### Step 6: Unbonding

-* Follow instructions in [NODE.md](NODE.md) for stopping a bonded validator
+Follow instructions in [NODE.md](NODE.md) for stopping a bonded validator.

 ## Notes

-* This quick start gives the simplest set of instructions for getting started on the CasperLabs devnet.
+This quick start gives the simplest set of instructions for getting started on the CasperLabs devnet.
 More advanced users may wish to take other approaches to some of the steps listed above.